30 Things to Do in São Paulo, Brazil - By a Local

 Buy tickets and learn more on the official site here.

-The green lung of the city and a much-needed respite from the endless concrete around you.
+Ibirapuera is the city's green lung and a much-needed respite from the endless concrete around you.
 If you want to avoid the crowds, come in mid morning or the early afternoon.

-To catch a glimpse of how Paulistas relax, stop by before dinner in the evening and watch all the gente bonita (beautiful people) jogging, biking, roller blading, skateboarding, dancing, picnicking, and mingling.
+To catch a glimpse of how Paulistanos relax, stop by before dinner and watch all the gente bonita (beautiful people) jogging, biking, roller blading, skateboarding, picnicking, and mingling.

-The park also houses a number of museums and iconic pieces of architecture, including structures by famed Brazilian architect Oscar Niemeyer.
-Be sure to check out the Auditório Ibirapuera & Oca buildings, both futuristic works by Niemeyer.
+The park also houses a number of museums - the Museu Afro Brasil and Museum of Modern Art (MAM) - and iconic pieces of architecture by famed Brazilian architect Oscar Niemeyer, including the Auditório Ibirapuera and Oca building.

 São Paulo’s “Little Japan” is one of the first stops on most tourists itineraries, and with good reason.
 The neighborhood is adjacent to the historic downtown and has countless Japanese eateries and stores.
-You have Izakayas serving Japanese bar food to accompany sake and beer, Ramen houses with just one item on the menu, and dozens of mid to high end sushi bars.
+You have Izakayas serving Japanese bar food, Ramen houses with just one item on the menu, and dozens of mid to high end sushi bars.

 You can also peruse countless shops, markets, and street vendors selling everything from Japanese groceries to crafts, manga comics, and cheap electronics.